Been-H/fps-movement-unity/README.md

 *Features*

-- walking
-- sprinting
+- Walking
-- crouching (toggled)
+- Sprinting
+- Crouching (toggle or hold) (midair or on ground)
-- jumping
+- Jumping
-- different speeds for crouching, walking, sprinting etc.
+- Configurable speeds for crouching, walking, sprinting etc.
-- looking around and up and down with the mouse
+- Smoothing of the camera, controlled by the mouse
-- looking up and down is clamped
+- Clamped look directions
-- no slipperly movement
+- No slipperly movement
-- slower movement while jumping and extra gravity for more realistic jumping
+- Slower movement while jumping and extra gravity

 *How to setup the character*

-1. Make a capsule with a Rigidbody
+1. Make a capsule with a Rigidbody (set its weight to 10 *OPTIONAL*)
+2. Drag this script onto the capsule
-2. create an empty game object and put it at eye level (this object is the "cameraHolder" object in the script
+3. Create a camera (child of the capsule) and put it at eye level
-3. parent the main camera to this object and put the camera at 0 0 0 in it
+4. Done